A Dignified Firing | Author: Susan Heim

-Individuals get hurt even when employers deliver the news with foresight, planning, openness and care.
-A dignified firing is quite the pipe dream, so why bother?
-Ask an employment lawyer and you will learn that this should be the only way to fire an employee.
-When you make the decision to disrupt someone’s life with a layoff or termination, not doing so with compassion can cost you dearly in court.
+Ask an employment lawyer and you will quickly learn that this should be the only way to fire an employee.
+When you make the decision to disrupt someone’s life with a layoff or termination, not treating them with dignity and the utmost compassion can cost you dearly in court.

 Managing A Firing

 Do not get trapped into paying out the minimum.
-In Ontario, a set of judge-made laws, called Common Laws, protect employees for fairness.
+In Ontario, a set of judge-made common laws protect employees for fairness.
 They require terminations packages to reflect the seniority and circumstances of the individuals you let go.
 Most employers address this matter rather inadequately.
-And invariably, they culminate in wrongful dismissal lawsuits.
+Invariably, they culminate in wrongful dismissal lawsuits.

-In fact, the best send-off you can give your laid off employee is an offer of help, through your own network, to get them a job elsewhere.
-However, this is not always practical, and it can be tough when the layoff affects lots of people.
+In fact, the best send-off you can give your laid-off employee is an offer of help, through your own network, to get them a job elsewhere.
+However, this is not always practical, and it can be tough when the cutbacks affect lots of people.

-Accordingly, the next best thing you can bring to the table is a budget for outplacement services to help the employee along in the next phase of their career.
+Accordingly, the next best thing you can bring to the table is a budget for outplacement services in the severance package to help the employee along in the next phase of their career.
 Your laid-off employee would benefit most from personalized career transition services.
-They can be customized for cost effectiveness for junior staff and limited budgets.
-And in the case of larger group layoffs, our career coaches can effectively deliver custom designed group sessions, both on or off-site.
+They can be customized for cost-effectiveness for junior staff and limited budgets.
+And in the case of larger group layoffs, our career coaches can effectively deliver custom-designed group sessions, both on or off-site.

 Employees Duty to Mitigate

 There is an important reason to consider including outplacement services in your severance packages.
-Your laid off employee has a legal Duty to Mitigate the job loss by actively seeking employment.
+Your laid-off employee has a legal duty to mitigate job loss by actively seeking employment.
 This reduces your liability in a wrongful dismissal lawsuit.
 However, if you are hit by such a lawsuit, then how do you prove the employee failed to mitigate?

 The answer is a cleverly designed outplacement package.
 If you pay for it, then you have the right to this visibility.
-Equity’s career coaches work with the candidates as non-adversarial partners, even while representing the employer’s interests.
+Equity’s career coaches work with both employers and your departed employees as non-adversarial partners, even while representing your interests.

 Finally, take the time to communicate and manage each termination with compassion, one-on-one.
-This is where the practicalities of hiring an outside firm to execute the layoff becomes beneficial.
-Layoffs can be emotionally draining on HR and other managers tasked with carrying them out.
+This is where the practicalities of hiring an outside firm to execute staff terminations become beneficial.
+Letting staff go can be emotionally draining on HR and other managers tasked with carrying them out.
 They may have established relationships with the affected employees.
-Therefore, having an impartial third party in place to complete the process for you can ensure your business continues to operate as normally as it can during this turbulence.
+Therefore, engaging an impartial third party to complete the process for you can ensure your business continues to operate as normally as it can during this turbulence.

 We maintain that companies can manage a dignified layoff.
 What it takes is progressive thinking, compassionate leadership and patience.